 · Diclegis prescription (from your doctor)- As I said, diclegis is under category A for medicine that you can take while pregnant.
 It definitely helps.
 My prescription says I can take 4 pills a day, but I find that taking too much makes me really drowsy.
 Although I took more in the beginning, I now only need to take one at night and I am fine the next day (as long as I eat frequently)!

-· Bottle of tums- Heartburn ALREADY!
-I’m sooo glad I threw a bottle of tums into my bag at the last minute!
-Eating out on vacation generally means eating different foods that I don’t normally cook for myself- and there were a few nights that I wouldn’t have been able to fall asleep if it wasn’t for a tum or two! *Of course be careful if you take tums while nauseous because I definitely have thrown up immediately after taking one.
+· Bottle of Maty’s Acid Indigestion Relief - Heartburn ALREADY!
+I’m sooo glad I threw a bottle into my bag at the last minute!
+Eating out on vacation generally means eating different foods that I don’t normally cook for myself- and there were a few nights that I wouldn’t have been able to fall asleep if it wasn’t for a pill or two!

 · Preggie pops- This is my absolute favorite thing to take if I feel like I’m about to “loose my lunch”.
 They kind of look (and taste) like sour candy, but they help with nausea sooo much.
 I don’t know how, but it really works.
 I always carry a few in my purse and keep them next to my bed at night to take if I start getting that “feeling”.

 · Bag of pretzels (or whatever carb helps to settle your stomach).
 We tried to eat frequent meals, but there were times when we were pretty much in the middle of nowhere and I would need to eat a little snack to keep from getting nauseous.

 · WATER- Like I said, water definitely grosses me out, which is funny because normally I LOVE drinking water all day long.
 I found that I like really ice cold water, so at night, I would stick our water bottles in the freezer and then I could take small sips of the melted ice water throughout the day to keep from getting dehydrated.